urbanwuensch/drEEM-online/documentation/fitslopes.md

     <summary><b>`data` - contains CDOM spectra to fit slopes to</b></summary>
     <i>drEEMdataset</i>

-A dataset of the class `drEEMdataset` that passes the validation function `data.validate(data)`.
+A dataset of the class `drEEMdataset` that passes the validation function `tbx.validatedataset(data)`.
 If no absorbance is present, the function will return an error.
 </details>